itineca/itineca/content/talk/2017-06-CCNP/index.md

 #  postcode: '94305'
 #  country: United States

-summary: Presented at the IASR/AFSP International Summit on Suicide Research.
+summary: Presented at the 40th annual meeting of the Canadian College of Neuropsychopharmacology (CCNP).
 abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2019-10-28T11:30:00Z"
+date: "2017-06-07"
-date_end: "2019-10-28T13:30:00Z"
+date_end: "2017-06-09"
 all_day: false

 # Schedule page publish date (NOT talk date).
 publishDate: "2020-06-05T00:00:00Z"

-authors: [**Ceniti AK**, Rizvi SJ, Chow T, McInerney SJ, Bergmans Y, Pizzagalli D, Solomons T, Farb N, Turecki G, Kennedy SH]
+authors: [**Ceniti AK**, Rizvi SJ, Muzina D, Dale R, McIntyre RS, Kennedy SH]
 tags: []

 # Is this a featured talk? (true/false)